-With buying your own home in Greece you have a one time tax obligation payment. (usually the value is etsimated by the local tax authorities depending on the area).
+With buying your own home in Chios, Greece you have VAT tax obligation payment. (usually the value is estimated by the notary & the local tax authorities, or where areas is already fixed, depending on the area location).

-With our expertise and profesional staff we will assist on your behalf to obtain an AFM taxation register number for you.
+With our expertise and professional staff we will assist on your behalf to obtain an AFM, VAT taxation register number for you.

-We could recommend a law firm that will research the land and or property to make sure its clear of obligations like morgages etc.
+We could recommend a law firm that will research the land and or property to make sure its clear of obligations, like mortgages or any other claim etc.

-A Notary will proceed to transfer from the developer or owner to you your home and thereafter send the documents to the National Register of Land and Property (Hypothikofilakio & Ktimatologio) a lawer will be present at the Notary's office together with a translater.
+A Notary will proceed to transfer from the developer or owner to you your home and thereafter send the documents to the National Register of Land and Property (Hypothikofilakio & Ktimatologio) a solicitor will be present at the Notary's office together with a translator.

-Congratulations in buying your dream home, Welcome Chios at Home in Greece.
+Congratulations in buying your dream home, Welcome to Chios at Home in Greece.

 Can you walk me through the buying process?